 Smithdown Road is home to an assortment of things.
 There’s estate agents, hairdressers, pubs, burrito shacks and within all that, a small cheesecake shop.
 But, it is important to note, this isn’t just any cheesecake shop.
-A shop started and still led by Anne, a hedonist who enjoys a cup of tea with a slice of lemon polenta cake and the woman behind the cheesecake that has been going almost 40 years.
+A shop started and still led by Anne, a hedonist who enjoys a cup of tea with a slice of lemon polenta cake and the woman behind the cheesecake that has been going over 40 years.
 A reminder that small is beautiful and passion can get you anywhere.

 Anne’s family came to England in the early 1900’s where her grandmother started a successful seamstress business on Norton Street in Liverpool.
 Those buildings and the business no longer exist, but the entrepreneurial spirit lives on through Anne.
 She met her husband, Yacov, in a local Jewish community centre and it was love at first sight.
 He was a captain and she would travel with Yacov around the world.
 He refused to sail unless his most prized possession was sat next to him.
 Whilst travelling the world with her husband, Anne did not realise that a trip to Chicago would change her life forever.
 She tried a cheesecake made by a family company that was the most wonderful thing she’d ever tried.
 Once their sailing days were over, she would practice this recipe often for family parties.
 At her son’s bar mitzvah, who would get the last slice almost caused a family feud as great as Romeo and Juliet and it was then she decided to let Liverpool have a taste too.